-- Total Government Activities expenses increased \$61.1 million or 8.5% from fiscal year 2022.
-The increase is partially due to funding Education \$32.2 million over the prior year to help support the growing needs of County schools.
-An increase in General Government of \$14.6 million, in Public Safety of \$4.5 million and Public Works of \$6.6 million also contributed to the overall increase of expenses over the prior year.
-These increases are due to a combination of factors including inflationary conditions and increases in wages. - Property Taxes decreased in fiscal year 2023 by \$5.0 million over the prior year mostly due to a decrease in the property tax rate of \$0.05 per \$100 of assessed value for properties. - The County recorded \$317.3 million in income tax revenue for the fiscal year 2023.
-This is a \$12.9 million or 3.9% decrease from fiscal year 2022 using the accrual basis of accounting.
-The change can be attributed to a cooling economy. - Recordation and Transfer Tax decreased \$14.3 million in fiscal year 2023 over fiscal year 2022.
-In fiscal year 2023 the number of real estate transactions decreased primarily due to increasing interest rates which has slowed the purchasing and refinancing of real estate properties. - Impact Fees decreased by \$0.8 million due to a slowdown of new residential construction in the county in part due to the rising interest rates and an increase in construction costs. - Operating Grants and Contributions decreased \$3.5 million or 5.9% from the prior fiscal year and Capital Grants and Contributions decreased \$1.5 million or 8.6% as the COVID-19 funding from the federal government continues to decrease.
+- Total Governmental Activities expenses increased \$46.4 million or 5.9% from fiscal year 2023.
+The major increase in expenses is attributed to Public Safety of \$39.5 million.
+This is primarily due to the establishment of a County operated service that was implemented in the Department of Emergency Services in fiscal year 2024.
+In the prior year the ambulance service was primarily operated by volunteer fire companies.
+The increase is also due to funding Education \$5.4 million over the prior year to help support the growing needs of County schools.
+An increase in Judicial of \$2.5 million, Social Services \$1.5 million and Public Works of \$13.6 million also contributed to the overall increase of expenses over the prior year.
+These increases are due to a combination of factors including inflationary conditions and increases in wages. - Property Taxes increased in fiscal year 2024 by \$8.5 million over the prior year mostly due to an increase in the property assessments over the previous year. - The County recorded \$326.2 million in income tax revenue for the fiscal year 2024.
+This is a \$8.8 million or 2.8% increase from fiscal year 2023 using the accrual basis of accounting.
+The change can be attributed to a growing economy. - Recordation and Transfer Tax decreased \$3.0 million in fiscal year 2024 over fiscal year 2023.
+In fiscal year 2024 the number of real estate transactions decreased primarily due to higher mortgage rates which has slowed the purchasing and refinancing of real estate properties. - Investment Earnings increased by \$5.6 million due to the rising interest rates. - Operating Grants and Contributions decreased \$6.4 million or 11.7% from the prior fiscal year and Capital Grants and Contributions decreased \$3.4 million or 20.9% as the COVID-19 funding from the federal government continues to decrease.